-How to handle Legoland & Dubai Parks and Resorts in the heat
+Is Legoland & Dubai Parks and Resorts Open in the Summer?

 Is it possible to visit Dubai’s popular outdoor theme park complex Dubai Parks and Resorts over the hot summer months?